Composition of the Torah: Collapse of the documentary consensus

 The consensus around the documentary hypothesis collapsed in the last decades of the 20th century.
 Three major publications of the 1970s caused scholars to seriously question the assumptions of the documentary hypothesis: Abraham in History and Tradition by John Van Seters, Der sogenannte Jahwist ("The So-Called Yahwist") by Hans Heinrich Schmid, and Das überlieferungsgeschichtliche Problem des Pentateuch ("The Tradition-Historical Problem of the Pentateuch") by Rolf Rendtorff.
 These three authors shared many of the same criticisms of the documentary hypothesis, but were not in agreement about what paradigm ought to replace it.

 Van Seters and Schmid both forcefully argued, to the satisfaction of most scholars, that the Yahwist source could not be dated to the Solomonic period (c.
 950 BCE) as posited by the documentary hypothesis.
-They instead dated J to the period of the Babylonian captivity (597-539 BCE), or the late monarchic period at the earliest.
+They instead dated it to the period of the Babylonian captivity (597–539 BCE), or the late monarchic period at the earliest.
 Van Seters also sharply criticized the idea of a substantial Elohist source, arguing that E extends at most to two short passages in Genesis.
 This view has now been accepted by the vast majority of scholars.

 Some scholars, following Rendtorff, have come to espouse a fragmentary hypothesis, in which the Pentateuch is seen as a compilation of short, independent narratives, which were gradually brought together into larger units in two editorial phases: the Deuteronomic and the Priestly phases.
-By contrast, scholars such as John Van Seters advocate a supplementary hypothesis, which posits that the Torah is the result of two major additions— Yahwist and Priestly— to an existing corpus of work.
+By contrast, scholars such as John Van Seters advocate a supplementary hypothesis, which posits that the Torah is the result of two major additions—Yahwist and Priestly—to an existing corpus of work.

 Scholars frequently use these newer hypotheses in combination with each other and with a documentary model, making it difficult to classify contemporary theories as strictly one or another.
 The majority of scholars today continue to recognise Deuteronomy as a source, with its origin in the law-code produced at the court of Josiah as described by De Wette, subsequently given a frame during the exile (the speeches and descriptions at the front and back of the code) to identify it as the words of Moses.
 Most scholars also agree that some form of Priestly source existed, although its extent, especially its end-point, is uncertain.
 The remainder is called collectively non-Priestly, a grouping which includes both pre-Priestly and post-Priestly material.

-The general trend in recent scholarship is to recognize the final form of the Torah as a literary and ideological unity, based on earlier sources, likely completed during the Persian period (539-333 BCE).
-Some scholars would place its final compilation somewhat later, however, in the Hellenistic period (333–164 BCE).
+The general trend in recent scholarship is to recognize the final form of the Torah as a literary and ideological unity, based on earlier sources, likely completed during the Persian period (539–333 BCE).
+Some scholars would place its final compilation much later, in the Hellenistic period (333–164 BCE).